MAGNOLIA TABLE

 https://www.baylor.edu/mayborn/

-The Dr. Pepper Museum located in downtown Waco is a look back to when the soft drink was created.
-The unique and refreshing drink was created by pharmacist, Charles Alderton at Morrison’s Old Corner Drug Store in 1885.
+The Dr. Pepper Museum, located in downtown Waco, offers a look back at the soft drink’s origins.
+The unique and refreshing drink was created by pharmacist Charles Alderton at Morrison’s Old Corner Drug Store in 1885.
 It is America’s oldest soft drink.

 By 1891, the Dr. Pepper Company had been born.
-The 1904 World’s Fair would be the drinks major unveiling to some twenty million people.
-Dr. Pepper would soon become known around the world.
+The 1904 World’s Fair would be the drink’s major unveiling to some twenty million people.
+Dr. Pepper would soon become known worldwide.

-The Dr. Pepper Museum is housed in the original 1906 Artesian Manufacturing and Bottling Company in downtown Waco and is listed on the National Register of Historic Places as the “Home of Dr Pepper.”
-While only a small portion of the building opened to the public in 1991, construction continued and the entire building was opened in 1997.
-The museum continues is mission in preserving the history of this delicious soft drink.
-Visitors will now be treated to a taste of soft drink with a ticket purchase.
+The Dr. Pepper Museum is housed in the original 1906 Artesian Manufacturing and Bottling Company in downtown Waco.
+It is listed on the National Register of Historic Places as the “Home of Dr Pepper.”
+While only a small portion of the building opened to the public in 1991, construction continued, and the entire building was opened in 1997.
+The museum continues its mission in preserving the history of this delicious soft drink.
+Visitors will now receive a soft drink with a ticket purchase.
 Visitors will walk back in time through the hallways of this iconic building and Waco’s original soft drink.

 MAGNOLIA SILOS

 The Magnolia Silos are a very popular destination in Waco.
-Chip and Joanna Gaines took two old grain silos and turned them into a location for food and fun.
-The Magnolia Market features housewares and Chips corner will make you understand what ‘Demo day’ is all about.
-The Silo Bakery usually has a line out the door but service is quick for the delicious cookies and fantastic cupcakes.
+Chip and Joanna Gaines converted two old grain silos into a destination for food and fun.
+The Magnolia Market features housewares, and the Chips corner will make you understand what ‘Demo day’ is all about.
+The Silo Bakery usually has a line out the door, but service is quick for the delicious cookies and fantastic cupcakes.

-The Silos also feature a number of food trucks.
-From Barbeque to sandwiches, you can’t go wrong here for good eatin.
+The Silos also feature several food trucks.
+From barbecue to sandwiches, you can’t go wrong here for good eatin’.